pyhys/minimalmodbus/README.txt

 See also the pySerial pages: http://pyserial.sourceforge.net/

+To make sure you are sending something valid, start with the examples in the users manual of your instrument.
+Use MinimalModbus in debug mode and make sure that each sent byte is correct.

+The terminiation resistors of the RS-485 bus must be set correctly.
+Use a multimeter to verify that there is termination in the appropriate nodes of your RS-485 bus.

+To troubleshoot the communication in more detail, an oscilloscope can be very useful to verify transmitted data.

 Local echo
 ``````````
 Local echo of the USB-to-RS485 adaptor can also be the cause of some problems,